 Some children will struggle to develop their phonological awareness and we aim to identify these children quickly and put in place individual and small group support.

-Our English scheme of work for KS1 and 2 is based on high quality childrens' books for half termly English units of work.
-These include classic childrens' literature such as Wind in the Willows and Alice in Wonderland, hard hitting modern books such as Trash, poetry and non fiction books..
-Each half term a book is studied in depth and used as the driver for Reading, Writing, Grammar and Spelling as well as Speaking and Listening.
+Our English scheme of work for KS1 and 2 is based on high quality childrens' literature.
+These include classic childrens' literature , hard hitting modern books such as Trash, poetry and non fiction books as well as films.

 Spelling is taught using No Nonsense Spelling.
 Please look at the spelling document below for information about what is covered in specific year groups.

-Reading for pleasure is always high on our agenda and we have a lovely spacious library and well stocked book corners in each classroom as well as a special library outside Mrs McGowan's office.
+Reading for pleasure is always high on our agenda and we have a lovely spacious library and well stocked book corners in each classroom as well as a special library outside Mrs McGowan's office for older children.
 Both children and staff are keen readers and are often seen swopping recommendations and discussing what they are currently reading.